Macron buts heads with Italian populists on migration

 The measures put a stress on keeping people out rather than on helping people in need, but Avramapoulos denied that Europe was losing its heart.

-Hungary and Poland are currently in the dock for boycotting EU migrant-sharing quotas, but the commissioner signalled an equally soft approach on that front.
+Hungary and Poland are currently in the dock for boycotting EU migrant quotas, but the commissioner signalled an equally soft approach on that front.

 Soft approach

-"If we are thinking of changing the procedures [on migrant sharing], then why impose sanctions [now]? … the commission is not here to dictate, not to impose ," he said, when asked if they would face penalties.
+"If we're thinking of changing the procedures [on migrant sharing], then why impose sanctions [now]? … the commission is not here to dictate, not to impose ," he said, when asked if they would face penalties.

 Even if numbers of migrants coming to Italy and Greece went up in summer, the situation was already far better than in 2015, when one million people arrived into Europe from the Middle East, the commissioner said, playing down the Aquarius furore.